cowardcalf/robot-move-on-table/README.md

 The robot must not fall off the table during movement.
 This also includes the initial placement of the robot.
 Any move that would cause the robot to fall must be ignored.

 ### Assumptions
-1. The format of commands are always correct.
+1. Incorrect command would not stop the program.
-2. Incorrect command would not stop the program.
+1. The x/y values of placing could be decimal number.
-3. The x/y values of placing could be decimal number.
+1. Do not report if commands are invalid including that the robot never been placed.

 ## Technical Issue